Categories &

 statistics: R = rmmissing (…, Name, Value)

-statistics: [R TF] = rmmissing (…)
+statistics: [R, TF] = rmmissing (…)

-Remove missing or incomplete data from an array.
+Remove missing data from arrays.

-• 1: rows.
+• 1: remove rows.

-• 2: columns.
+• 2: remove columns.

 Optional return value TF is a logical array where true values represent removed entries, rows or columns from the original data A.